7shi/dante-la-el/Inferno/MT/compare-en.md

 the hour of the time and the sweet season.
 </td></tr>
 <tr><td>ChatGPT-1</td><td align="right">43</td><td>
-the hour of time and the sweet season;
+the hour of the time and the sweet season;
 </td></tr>
 <tr><td>ChatGPT-2</td><td align="right">43</td><td>
 about that beast with the speckled skin;
 </td></tr>
 <tr><td>Bard-1</td><td align="right">43</td><td>
-the hour of time and the sweet season;
+the hour of the time and the sweet season;
 </td></tr>
 <tr><td>Bard-2</td><td align="right">43</td><td>
-The hour of the time and the sweet season;
+the hour of the season and the sweet season;
 </td></tr>
 <tr><td>DeepL</td><td align="right">43</td><td>
 The hour of time and the sweet season;